Graphics1Programming/LanguageImplementation/readme.txt

 Mini Language Interpreter

 A small programming language interpreter built using Python 3.13.
 It supports variable assignments, basic arithmetic calculations, boolean logic, and text values.
-The interpreter manages a global data store for variables and offers full control flow features including nested if-else statements and while loops.
+The interpreter includes limited support for list data structures with basic operations like appending and removing elements.
+It manages a global data store for variables and offers full control flow features including nested if-else statements and while loops.
 Programs can be run line-by-line or from a script file.

 Project Structure